-You will certainly be aware that public awareness of, and concern for the drought and the imminent Day Zero, have heightened significantly over the last few weeks.
-Schools play an important role in water saving, firstly because they are heavy consumers, but also because of the impact we can make through affecting children’s behaviour at the school and home through awareness.
+You will certainly be aware that public awareness of, and concern for the drought and the looming threat of Day Zero, have heightened significantly over the last few weeks.
+Schools play an important role in water saving, firstly because they are large consumers of water, but also because of the impact we can make through affecting children’s behaviour at the school and home through awareness.

 While we were going flat-out on the first 100 schools, we were astonished to see how additional corporate sponsors were getting on board and giving generously through the #SmartWaterMeterChallenge campaign, spearheaded by Kieno and his conscientious team at CapeTalk.

 The work does not stop with the installations though.
 After installing Dropula at a school, we get a first consumption baseline for a few days.
 After that, two stages of plumbing maintenance are performed through our maintenance partner, Pragma.
 Executing the plumbing maintenance was initially slightly more laborious than we anticipated, but after getting the hang of it and ironing out some logistic issues, we are well underway with this stage too.
 We expect the plumbing maintenance stage to achieve at least half of the short-term savings at each school.
-We have seen, for example, savings of 16kL/day at one school in Mitchells Plain and 31kL/day at one school in Khayelitsha due only to maintenance and closing the main valve at night.
+We have seen, for example, savings of 16 kL/day at one school in Mitchells Plain and 31 kL/day at one school in Khayelitsha due only to maintenance and closing the main valve overnight.

 After the maintenance phases at a school have been completed, we will take a second consumption baseline, after which we will commence with the behavioural stage of the intervention with Prof Martine Visser and her team at UCT, and the research team at Stellenbosch University.
 During this stage, we will target the principals, teachers and children to make them aware of the school’s consumption, and try to improve their consumption patterns through targeted messaging.

-Thanks to all of you, as the 1st of February, we have saved 17 million litres of water.
-We should be able to reach daily savings exceeding 500,000 litres soon, hopefully before we send out the next report letter.
+Thanks to all of you, on the 1st of February 2018, we have saved 17 million litres of water.
+We should be able to reach daily savings exceeding 500,000 litres soon, hopefully before we send out the next progress report.
 You can follow our progress at schools.bridgiot.co.za.